 Air travel is still in growth mode with 3.7 billion passenger journeys made in 2016, and additional 700 new routes added across the globe.
-As part of its annual assessment, IATA concludes that average air fares have fallen by $44 making air travel even more accessible to more travellers but also adding to the pressure on existing distribution challenges and costs.
+As part of its annual assessment, IATA concludes that average air fares have fallen by $44 making air travel more accessible to more travellers but also adding to the pressure on existing distribution challenges and costs.

 Updating distribution has been key on IATA’s Simplifying the Business (StB) programme since first announcing its New Distribution Capability (NDC) initiative at WPS in Abu Dhabi in 2012.
 This was a much needed push to kick start innovative and disruptive forces in airline industry still operating on archaic lines.
 NDC is indeed vital in paving the way for airlines to embrace the 21st digital century that has already transformed the business models and practices of every industry, especially retailing.
 As a by-product of entering a new age of retailing, there is the hope that the high cost of third party distribution through the GDSs can also be slashed.